We are committed to ensuring schools remain safe for students, staff and families as we learn to live with COVID-19.

 - School camps and tours

 - Get vaccinated

-Anyone who has symptoms or tests positive to COVID-19 must not attend school.
+Anyone who has symptoms or tests positive to COVID-19 is encouraged to stay home until symptoms resolve.
 Anyone with COVID-19 symptoms should take a RAT or PCR test.
 If you test positive, report a positive RAT.

-For information about caring for your child's health if they are COVID-19 positive, visit HealthyWA.
+For information about caring for your child's health if they are COVID-19 positive, visit the HealthyWA website.